Collaborative Experience between Scientific Software Projects using Agile Scrum Development: Using Agile Scrum to Mitigate Apprehension

 While the one-week sprint cadence differed from SCiMMA's two-week sprint schedule, this allowed the SNEWS effort to stage its planning and evaluation meetings both between SCiMMA sprint meetings and also immediately after them.
 In this way, the SNEWS effort was able to respond to requirement changes introduced by the core SCiMMA effort.
 If the Agile timelines had been the same, there was a risk that the SNEWS effort would respond during a two week sprint only to find that the core effort had already introduced specification changes, and thus SNEWS would never be able to remain in-sync with the SCiMMA development.
 This allowed SNEWS to keep a separate timeline for its own deliverables without depending on the timeline for core SCiMMA development.

 The second purpose allowed SNEWS to pick a specific release date set for the end of Phase 2.
-The intention of the SNEWS team was for Phase 2 to result in a product that could be effectively released to SNEWS for further enhancement and operational deployment.
+SNEWS's goal for Phase 2 was a product that could be effectively released to SNEWS for further enhancement and operational deployment.
 After this release, SNEWS would contribute to SCiMMA as a community member through existing interaction mechanisms such as workshops, but not through direct collaboration.
 Thus the developers on both teams decided on multiple week-long sprints to achieve the end goal for the software.
 As with Phase 1, Phase 2 concluded with a demonstration of the software to the stakeholders, which was recorded as an endpoint marking the conclusion of the dedicated software development period~\cite{ScimmaTelecon_October2020}.